andrewchristop/rock_paper_scissor-v1.0/README.md

 This program also uses lists in order to store anticipated relevant responses regarding a move a player/computer will make.
 I apologize if the code comes off a bit messy, as this is my first attempt at a mini-project.

-Code is created by scratch by Christopher Andrew
+Code is created from scratch by Christopher Andrew